Ex-officer MacDonald in Fort Bragg murders seeks release - WTMJ

 Boyle didn’t immediate rule from the bench on the defendant in what’s known as the “Fatal Vision” case, named for a book about the investigation.

-The hearing occurred in the same Raleigh federal courthouse where a jury convicted MacDonald decades ago in the February 1970 slayings of his pregnant wife, Colette; 5-year-old Kimberly; and 2-year-old daughter Kristen.
+The hearing occurred in the same Raleigh federal courthouse where a jury convicted MacDonald decades ago in the February 1970 slayings of his pregnant wife, Colette; 5-year-old Kimberley; and 2-year-old daughter Kristen.

 Prosecutors at trial said MacDonald, then a captain, used a knife and an ice pick to kill his wife and children at their house before stabbing himself with a scalpel.
 Harris recounted the crime scene in court.